Generic Name: ofatumumab (OH-fa-TOOM-ue-mab)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of ofatumumab:

-Ofatumumab is usually handled and stored by a health care provider.
-If you are using ofatumumab at home, store ofatumumab as directed by your pharmacist or health care provider.
-Keep ofatumumab out of the reach of children and away from pets.
+Ofatumumab is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about ofatumumab, please talk with your doctor, pharmacist, or other health care provider.

 - Ofatumumab is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.